 Second Dental Implant Surgical Procedure

-The dentist will perform the second surgical procedure three to eight months after the first one.
+Dr. Shumway will perform the second surgical procedure three to eight months after the first one.
 The implant will be evaluated to determine if the post has successfully locked into the jawbone.
-If the implant has not been positioned into the jawbone properly, the dentist may need to remove it and either change the implant or place it in a different area.
+If the implant has not been positioned into the jawbone properly, he may need to remove it and either change the implant or place it in a different area.

 The final step in this process is to place an abutment into the implant so that the crown or bridge can be held securely.
-The dentist will also create your final prosthesis at this stage.
+Dr. Shumway will also create your final prosthesis at this stage.

-After the dental implant procedures have been completed, you should continue your oral care routine.
+After the dental implant procedures have been completed, you should continue your regular oral care routine.